Poway, California

 Poway (/ˈpaʊ.eɪ/) is a city in San Diego County, California, United States.
-The unincorporated community became a city on December 1, 1980.
 Poway's rural roots influenced its motto "The City in the Country".
-The city has a population of 49,701 as of 2019.
+The city had a population of 48,841 as of the 2020 United States census.

-Poway is considered part of San Diego's North County.
+Poway is part of San Diego's North County.

 History

 The Kumeyaay people lived in the area for centuries before the Spanish colonization of the region.
 Artifacts such as arrowheads, spear points, metates, grinding stones, and pottery found along the bed of Poway Creek all indicate an early Kumeyaay presence.
 Various pictographs adorn many of Poway's boulders, and modern dating techniques suggest these paintings date to the 16th century and earlier.
-The name "Poway" is a Kumeyaay term meaning "arrowhead" or "watering hole".

 European settlement

-In the late 18th century, the Mission San Diego de Alcalá kept cattle in the valley.
+In the late 18th century, Mission San Diego de Alcalá kept cattle in the valley.
 Documents of Mission San Diego de Alcala record the name of the valley as "Paguay" as early as 1828.
-Though there is a discrepancy on the exact translation of "Paguay," the generally accepted version indicates "the meeting of little valleys" or "end of the valley."
+The name "Poway" is likely derived from a Kumeyaay term meaning "arrowhead" (pawii) or "watering hole" (paguay).
+Other sources suggest that "Paguay" means "the meeting of little valleys" or "end of the valley".
 Some controversy also surrounds the proper spelling; historically it has also been written by the Mexican authorities as Paguai.
 It has also been written as Paui, Pauai, Pauy, and Powaii.

 For approximately a century, Poway served as a stock range for the mission and local ranchos.
-In September 1839, Corporal Rosario Aguilar was granted Rancho Paguai a ranch in the valley and it was confirmed on May 22, 1840, but he refused it, becoming Juez de paz in 1841 and moving instead to San Juan Capistrano.
+In September 1839, Corporal Rosario Aguilar was granted Rancho Paguai a ranch in the valley and it was confirmed on May 22, 1840, but he refused it, becoming juez de paz in 1841 and moving instead to San Juan Capistrano.